JOHNFLEURIMOND/React-Typescript-Pokemon-Redux/README.md

 # :checkered_flag:What It Looks Like :checkered_flag::

 # How It's Made :nut_and_bolt:🔨 :hammer::wrench::
- This application built with React.js, Express, Node, Webpack, & Babel.
+ This application built with Nodemon.

-## Optimizations.
-This is just a basic template layout to start my fullstack apps

  # How It's Works:white_check_mark::